 Who couldn’t love the sight of the well-named rainbow lorikeet?

 Part of the pleasure of living in our part of south-east Queensland is the abundant native bird life.
-For many people, birds provide a great source of joy, through their song and chatter at dawn and dusk, and their natural beauty.
+For many people, birds provide a great source of joy.
+It’s their song and lively chatter at dawn and dusk, and their natural beauty.

 And for beauty, who can go past the rainbow lorikeet?
-The colourful and common sight in urban areas of this medium-sized nectar-feeding parrot is truly startling to visitors from overseas, as is their noisy clamour when feeding in groups.
+The colourful and common sight in urban areas of this medium-sized nectar-feeding parrot is truly startling to visitors from overseas.
+So is their noisy clamour when feeding in groups.

 The natural diet of lorikeets

-The tip of the lorikeet tongue is like a brush, which helps them get access to their main diet of pollen, nectar and native fruits.
-Rainbow lorikeets will also feed on insects and insect larvae and other invertebrates found in trees.
+The tip of the lorikeet tongue is like a brush.
+It helps them get access to their main diet of pollen, nectar and native fruits.
+Rainbow lorikeets will also feed on insects and insect larvae and other invertebrates that live in trees.

 Tips for attracting rainbow lorikeets